-39. Other than for exchange students, take-home examinations during the examination period must be designed such that it could reasonably be completed in 3 hours or less, must be limited to no less than six and no more than 24 hours in duration, and must:

-- a) be scheduled into the examination timetable at the time the course is made available to students for course selection, or - b) allow the student to choose any time within the examination period and during regular business hours to begin the exam unless prior consent is obtained from the Associate Dean Academic.
+39. Subject to section 47, all take-home final examinations must be designed to be reasonably completed in 3 hours or less, must be limited to no less than six and no more than 24 hours in duration, and must be scheduled into the examination timetable at the time the course is made available to students for the course selection unless prior consent is obtained from the Associate Dean Academic.